trashbirdecology/luisdva.github.io/_posts/2020-04-06-annotater.md

 published: true
 ---

-Last year, I was helping some labmates with their R code, and I noticed that they couldn't run their analyses because their scripts had many `library()` calls for obscure packages they didn't need, some of which had installation issues, dependencies, and masked functions.
+While helping some labmates with their R code last year, I noticed that sometimes they couldn't run their analyses because their scripts had many `library()` calls for obscure packages they didn't need, some of which had installation issues, dependencies, version conflicts, or masked functions.

 📦 We started looking up each of these packages to see what they're for, and when working offline, we used the `utils::packageDescription()` function to parse the DESCRIPTION files for the already installed packages.
 For more informative scripts, we commented the `libary()` load calls with the 'Title' field from each package.